 What is an interest-only mortgage?

-An interest-only loan or mortgage is a type of loan which makes the borrower pay only interest for the provided period.
+An interest-only loan or mortgage is a type of loan that makes the borrower pay only interest for the provided period.
 In other words, you are not paying off your debt (principal value), just the interest.

 As only interest is paid each month, your debt remains the same.
-After the specific period is over, you will have to pay back your debt either as a lump-sum or monthly with different terms.
+After the specific period is over, you will have to pay back your debt either as a lump sum or monthly with different terms.

 In this interest-only mortgage calculator, you may find additional values in the